 Click here for the list of available widget sets.

 specifically targets such tasks.

-screen will contain graphical objects
+The screen will contain graphical objects

 representing hundreds or even thousands of pieces of equipment

 which can move, rotate, change colors, fill levels and labels

 based on changes in data.
 The screen should support object selection, flicker-free

-and zooming.
+zooming.
 It must possess the ability to function on Unix, Linux, Windows and browser environments.

 The screen should be screen-resolution independent, to display

 With the Toolkit, a developer no longer needs to

 worry about tediously coding low-level graphics for a particular